-December 31, 2014 2013 Computer and communications equipment \$151,808 \$156,835 Software, including software development costs 103,872 109,453 Leasehold improvements and other fixed assets 105,389 113,012 361,069 379,300 Less: accumulated depreciation and amortization 249,049 251,685 Fixed assets, net \$112,020 \$127,615
+December 31, 2015 December 31, 2014 Computer and communications equipment \$ 142,511 \$ 151,808 Software, including software development costs 140,416 103,872 Leasehold improvements and other fixed assets 137,736 105,389 420,663 361,069 Less: accumulated depreciation and amortization 274,790 249,049 Fixed assets, net \$ 145,873 \$ 112,020

-Depreciation expense was \$29.1 million, \$32.7 million and \$36.0 million for the years ended December 31, 2014, 2013 and 2012, respectively.
+Depreciation expense was \$31.9 million, \$29.1 million and \$32.7 million for the years ended December 31, 2015, 2014 and 2013, respectively.
 Depreciation is included as part of "Occupancy and equipment" in the Company's consolidated statements of operations.

-The Company has approximately \$4.1 million of asset retirement obligations related to certain of its leasehold improvements.
+The Company has approximately \$6.4 million of asset retirement obligations related to certain of its leasehold improvements.
 The associated asset retirement cost is capitalized as part of the carrying amount of the long-lived asset.
 The liability is discounted and accretion expense is recognized using the credit adjusted risk-free interest rate in effect when the liability was initially recognized.

-For the years ended December 31, 2014, 2013 and 2012, software development costs totaling \$12.7 million, \$15.0 million and \$14.0 million, respectively, were capitalized.
-Amortization of software development costs totaled \$11.4 million, \$9.0 million and \$11.4 million for the years ended December 31, 2014, 2013 and 2012, respectively.
+For the years ended December 31, 2015, 2014 and 2013, software development costs totaling \$18.5 million, \$12.7 million and \$15.0 million, respectively, were capitalized.
+Amortization of software development costs totaled \$22.9 million, \$11.4 million and \$9.0 million for the years ended December 31, 2015, 2014 and 2013, respectively.
 Amortization of software development costs is included as part of "Occupancy and equipment" in the Company's consolidated statements of operations.

-Impairment charges of \$4.2 million, \$6.1 million and \$1.3 million were recorded for the years ended December 31, 2014, 2013 and 2012, respectively, related to the evaluation of capitalized software projects for future benefit and for fixed assets no longer in service.
+Impairment charges of \$19.1 million, \$4.2 million and \$6.1 million were recorded for the years ended December 31, 2015, 2014 and 2013, respectively, related to the evaluation of capitalized software projects for future benefit and for fixed assets no longer in service.
+In connection with the acquisition of GFI, the Company evaluated the combined portfolios of capitalized software projects and fixed assets and, as a result, identified certain redundancies and assets no longer in service which resulted in impairment charges.
+The impairment charges for the years ended December 31, 2015 and 2014 were related to the Financial Services segment.
 Impairment charges related to capitalized software and fixed assets are reflected in "Occupancy and equipment" in the Company's consolidated statements of operations.

-As a result of the sale of eSpeed, the Company sold fixed assets with a carrying value of approximately \$13.5 million (see Note 2-"Divestiture").
+As a result of the sale of eSpeed, the Company sold fixed assets with a carrying value of approximately \$13.5 million (see Note 5-"Divestitures").